ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a junior data scientist at [Featurespace](https://www.featurespace.com/) where I build world-class machine learning models on large, dynamic datasets to prevent fraud in real-time.
+I'm a junior data scientist at [Featurespace](https://www.featurespace.com/) where I build machine learning models on large, dynamic datasets to prevent fraud in real-time.

 ## Mathematical research